Heading

 End Sub

-The single quote tells VBA the rest of the text on that line is a comment meant for human readers.
-We start our macro steps on the empty line.
+The single quote indicates to VBA that the rest of the text on that line is a comment meant for us humans.
+VBA ignores all text after a single quote unless it's inside double quotes.
+We begin our macro steps on the empty line below the comment.

 Get current paragraph Range